Car-free trips toAmazing churchesaround the UK

 The first of our churches car-free is a seaside gem in the middle of a golf course – it was buried in sand dunes for three centuries.
 The most beautiful way to arrive is via the ferry from Padstow, followed by a mile’s walk along the coast path beside the wide Camel Estuary.
 The poet John Betjeman loved the church and is buried there.

-- How to get to St Enedoc car-free: Padstow ferry runs all year round.
+- How to get to St Enedoc car-free: Bus 96 from Wadebridge stops not far from the church, but the most interesting way to get there is via the Padstow ferry, which runs all year round and then on foot.
 Depending on tide times, it arrives on or near the beach in Rock.
-Padstow has buses from Bodmin or Newquay.
+Padstow has buses from Bodmin Parkway Station via Bodmin and Wadebridge, also from Newquay.

 - Walking from Rock, follow the South West Coast Path with the sea on your left and the dunes ahead.
 Go on around the seaward side of Brea Hill and turn right across the golf course towards the wonky tower of St Enodoc’s.
 See map below.